scality/Zenko/docs/docsource/Reference/object_operations/multi-object_delete.rst

 **Deleting Object from a Versioned Bucket**

-In deleting an item from a versioning enabled bucket, all versions of that object remain in the bucket; however, Zenko Enterprise inserts a delete marker.
+In deleting an item from a versioning enabled bucket, all versions of that object remain in the bucket; however, Zenko inserts a delete marker.

 The following scenarios describe the behavior of a Multi-Object Delete request when versioning is enabled for a bucket.